Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Getters (continued)

-With a getter function, we can read the current value of a property of an object...
+With a getter function, we can read the current value of an object's property.

 --